-Apple’s iOS 14.0.1 update is a small upgrade, but it could take quite a bit of time to install on your iPhone.
+Apple’s iOS 14.4 update is a large upgrade and it could take quite a bit of time to install on your iPhone.

-The company’s released a new version of iOS 14 and it brings a very short list of changes to the iPhone.
-The update includes five bug fixes that could have a huge impact on your day-to-day use.
+The company’s released a new version of iOS 14 and it brings a fairly lengthy list of changes to the iPhone.
+The update includes new features and several bug fixes that could have a huge impact on your day-to-day use.

-If you are upgrading from an older version of iOS, your iOS 14.0.1 download will be a lot larger because the changes from the update(s) you skipped are baked in.
+If you are upgrading from an older version of iOS, your iOS 14.4 download could be a lot larger because the changes from the update(s) you skipped are baked in.
 If you’re moving up from iOS 13, your upgrade will likely be 2GB+.

-Moving your device from one operating system to another can cause problems so you’ll want to monitor the download and installation.
+Moving your device from one version of iOS to another can cause problems so you’ll want to monitor the download and installation.

 We can’t tell you exactly how long the process will take because it will vary.
-That said, we can help you approximate how much time you should set aside should you choose to install the new operating system on your iPhone.
+That said, we can help you approximate how much time you should set aside should you choose to install the new firmware on your iPhone.

 If you’ve prepared yourself and your device for the move and you’re on a fast Wi-Fi connection, it could take around 10 minutes to complete.

 |Sync (Optional)||5-45 Minutes|

 |iOS 14.4 Download||5 Minutes to 15 Minutes|

 |Total iOS 14.4 Update Time||13 Minutes to 1 Hour+|